 Each spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
 The Artistic Discovery Contest is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our congressional district.

 The Artistic Discovery Contest is open to all high school students in the 5th District.
-The over-all winning art piece of our district's competition will be displayed for one year in the U.S. Capitol.
+The over-all winner of our district's competition will be displayed for one year in the U.S. Capitol.
 The exhibit in Washington will also include artwork from other contest winners nation-wide.

 - Paintings - including oil, acrylics, and watercolor